NoroffFEU/development-platforms/case-studies/webhosting/Bluehost/bluehost-case-study.md

 ## Brief History

-In 2003 Bluehost was founded by Matt Heaton and Danny Ashworth.
-Bluehost is one of the most popular hosting providers in the insustry, and offers various hosting services, with focus on user-friendly features and customer support.....
-In 2015 Bluehost launched a partnership with WordPress, and offered optimized hosting solutions specifically designed for WordPress-powered websites.
+In 2003 Bluehost.com was officially launched by Matt Heaton.
+Bluehost is one of the most popular hosting providers in the insustry, and offers various hosting services, with focus on user-friendly features and 24/7 customer support.
+In 2013, Bluehost introduced VPS and dedicated server hosting.
+In 2015 Bluehost launched their partnership with WordPress, and offered optimized hosting solutions specifically designed for WordPress-powered websites.

 Shared hosting is when multiple websites share the resources of a single server.
 Shared hosting services is a commen choice for small businesses and websites that only require certain amount of disk space, bandwidth and other resources.